 Saturday, 3 August 2019

-Directed Objects Graph can be a model of a program, or can be data model as well.
+Directed Objects Graph / pl: 'Skierowany Graf Obiektów' / can be a complete model of a program, that can be executed.
+Or it can be a data model as well.

 Values of Objects' references/pointers/handles/etc ... are also a part of state, as any variable's value is, as well.